Summary

 AppleMark

-The toothless mouths of the dead scream in the rising night.
-The bodies have disappeared into the darkness, only tense faces and hollow eyes.
-There remains only obsession from which it is difficult to discard afterwards.
+The toothless mouths of the dead cry out as the night rises.
+The bodies have disappeared in the darkness, only contorted faces and hollow eyes.
+There remains only an obsession that is difficult to get rid of afterwards.

 The drawing is very simple: fine lines trace the contours of these forms that the thinness has made angular and bristling with points.
-A few crossings and shading suggest shadows in places.
-The hand does not tremble, it notes what was in front of the illustrator, a few steps from him.
+Some crosshatching and blurring suggest shadows in places.
+The hand does not tremble; it notes what was in front of the artist, just a few steps away from him.

-With charcoal sticks and earthy, extinct colors, Music attempted the impossible and faced absolute terror.
+With charcoal sticks and earthy, extinct colors, Music has tried the impossible and faced absolute terror.
 These works are an exceptional testimony of the deportation, and perfectly express the pain and suffering endured.
-His painting touches the deepest part of being.
+His painting touches the depths of the being.

 Deported artists convey the story of deportation.
 They bear witness and restore to the world the unimaginable image of the camps through the exhibition of their works, denouncing an unbearable daily life under the Nazi scourge.
-They contribute to inscribing their experiences in universal memory and thus encourage reflection through art.
+They contribute to inscribe their experiences in the universal memory and encourage reflection through art.

 III- THE YOUNG GENERATIONS